-Kukushka train: the Borjomi to Bakuriani railway
+Kukushka train: the beautiful Borjomi to Bakuriani railway

 The Kukushka train in Georgia is among the most scenic train journeys in the Caucasus region.
 The 37 kilometer narrow gauge railway runs through the forested Caucasus foothills offering sweeping panoramic views as it winds it way up the mountain.